YSavir/gabb/Readme.md

     * The class name should be a constantized version of the exercise name.
     * The class needs to inherit from `GABB::Exercise::Base`
 3. Give the excersize dialogue methods.
+    * The gem `colorize` is available to add color to the dialogue.
     * There are 4 dialogue points available:
         1. Exposition<br>
           Dialogue to be displayed when starting an exercise.